SOQL vs SOSL: When to Use Each (with 15 Real-World Query Examples)

 Side-by-side syntax, 50K vs 2K row limits, when SOSL is faster, dynamic queries, encrypted-field gotchas, and 15 real queries you can paste into the dev console today.

-This guide gives you the 30-second decision rule, the syntax cheat sheet, and 15 real working examples for both — plus the limits, gotchas, and when each is genuinely faster.
+This guide gives you the 30-second decision rule, the syntax cheat sheet, and 15 real working examples for both.
+Plus the limits, the gotchas, and when each is genuinely faster on a real org.
+Paste the queries into your dev console as you read.
+The decision rule sticks faster once your fingers have run it.

 The 30-second decision